Callum-Gilfedder/ReactBootstrapProject/my-app/README.md

 * Add check-out section where you can enter delivery details and card information.
 * Payment processing seems like over-kill for this kind of project?
 * Make sure the website is fully responsive.
+* Add a Categories row in the WOB style.
+This will change up the repetitiveness of the normal rows.

 Recommandations taken from ChatGPT: